-For more information about a brownfield deployment, see Creating a VXLAN EVPN Fabric Using the Easy_Fabric Template, on page 49.
+For more information about a brownfield deployment, see Creating a New VXLAN BGP EVPN Fabric, on page 48.

 Fields and Description

 To view the vPC pairing window of a switch, from the fabric topology window, right-click the switch and choose vPC Pairing.
 The vPC pairing window for a switch has the following fields: